Before you go

 - Fuel

-- Fill up in Almaty or at the petrol stations in Konayev (formerly Kapchagay) before continuing north.
-No reliable fuel past Konayev on the road to Tamgaly-Tas.
+- Fill up in Almaty or at the petrol stations in Konaev (formerly Kapchagay) before continuing north.
+No reliable fuel past Konaev on the road to Tamgaly-Tas.

 - Road status